ShawMerlin/NES-Slotmaster/README.md

 04/22/2024 <BR>
-- New Version 1.8 Board that ensures 100% game compatibility.
+- New Version 1.8 Board that ensures better game compatibility.
 Gerbers Above<br>
-- We have a quick fix for anyone with that wants 100% compatibity with the V1.7 Board <br>
+- We have a quick fix for anyone with that wants better compatibity with the V1.7 Board <br>
   This issue will not impact the majority of NES Game titles out there, but could impact a few. <BR>
   https://github.com/ShawMerlin/NES-Slotmaster/blob/main/Board%20V1.7%20100%25%20Compatibility%20Fix.md <BR> <BR>